Knights of Columbus Book Club

 Strong Fathers, Strong Daughters

 Subtitled: 10 Secrets Every Father Should Know.
 Meg Meeker's book is based, in part, on her experiences the past 20 years practicing pediatric and adolescent medicine and counseling teens and parents.
 Strong fathers with traditional values, Meeker shows, are the best protection against many of the challenges young women face in today's culture.
-Read an interview with Dr. Meeker (PDF).
 She has also written Epidemic: How Teen Sex is Killing Our Kids

 June 2007